-Poke around the site for a bit, particularly the leftmost links entitled "Amazon E-Commerce Service" and "FAQs."
+Poke around the site for a bit, particularly the link to FAQs at the page's left.
 Proceed to "Create an Account" in order to obtain a "Access Key ID."
 (After creating an account, you'll receive an email containing a link; follow that link to see your Access Key ID.)
 You needn't download anything from Amazon, as we've included all that you need in this project's distribution.
 But do look over the SDK, particularly its API Reference, available at the URL below.